 Voluntary Strike Offs are the standard and most efficient method business owners usually use when closing a company.
 However, they still tend to be complex affairs that require expert knowledge to navigate.
 At Future Strategy, we can supply that knowledge and reassurance.

 What is a Members Voluntary Liquidation?

 A Members Voluntary Liquidation (MVL) is a tax-efficient procedure that enables shareholders to appoint a liquidator who will formally close down a solvent company (i.e., one that can afford to pay all its debts).

 An MVL is regarded as one of the most common methods for directors and shareholders to realise a company’s assets, including buildings, vehicles, cash, etc.

 The directors themselves will start the process of a company’s liquidation by contacting an Insolvency Practitioner.

-An MVL is not appropriate if the company is deemed to be insolvent (i.e. one that cannot afford to pay all its debts).
+An MVL is not appropriate if the company is deemed insolvent (i.e., one that cannot afford to pay all its debts).

 Want to Know More About Closing a Limited Company Without Paying Tax?

 Contact us today.
 Our initial consultation is FREE.

 Here we will assess the viability of the business and offer advice on appropriate strategies.